Nutrition Volunteer Projects in Peru

 The extent to which volunteers will be able to work in each of the areas will depend on their Spanish speaking abilities and needs of our partner organisations.
 Those with less Spanish will work with more focus on statistical work, development of culturally relevant interactive educational materials and work with children aged 0 – 6, as opposed to leading and assisting in workshops.

-All volunteer work is undertaken with the full cooperation of the partner organisations; the programme run by the district authorities, the health centre in Huyro and their Peruvian partner staff and the communities themselves.
-The involvement of the local community is vital to increase participation rates, and so the overall success of the project.
+All volunteer work is undertaken with the full cooperation of the partner organisations.
+The involvement of the local community is vital to increase participation rates, and to the overall success of the project.
 Additionally, the plan is designed to be not only sustainable, but also transferable.
 Successful parts will be transferable to other communities within the region in the future.